6 Best Laptops For SolidWorks 2023 (Certified & Stable)

 Size of assembly

 RAM is another word for memory and your computer uses this memory to temporarily store your simulation.
-Thus the larger your simulation / model the more RAM you’ll need, if you want you that to manipulate that model with buttery smooth performance (rotating, zooming, adding parts, etc).
-If you have a large mode, and low RAM, there’s not going to be ERRORs, things are just going to be slower.
+Thus the larger your simulation or model the more RAM you’ll need if you want you that to manipulate that model with buttery smooth performance (rotating, zooming, adding parts, etc).

 Small Assembly Sizes: 8GB